-- The Firm makes a suitability recommendation of the investment in units of the Foreign Fund to the particular investor, in light of that investor's investment objectives and circumstances; or - The Foreign Fund is open to investors who meet the Professional Client test.
+- The Foreign Fund is a regulated Fund in a jurisdiction included in the DFSA's Recognised Jurisdictions List or meets the alternative criteria of equivalent regulation prescribed by the DFSA; or - The Firm makes a suitability recommendation of the investment in units of the Foreign Fund to the particular investor, in light of that investor's investment objectives and circumstances: or - The Foreign Fund is open to investors who meet the Professional Client test.
 The minimum subscription for each investor is USD 50,000 and Fund units are not offered to investors by way of public offer.